mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 $5 per member.
 So they were looking at a bill of $45,000 a month for a free community that they were running, which is obviously not something they can pay.
 And so they looked around and they didn't find anything that would sort of.
 That fit their niche, right?
-They, they wanted the community to Republic.
+They, they wanted the community to public.
 They want people to be able to read the content, even when they're not a member, but also they wanted it to be real time chats.
 They wanted it to be, to feel like the multiple people were there and talking at the same time with each other.